MrBalonio/homebridge-mqtt-motionsensor/README.md

 Get Motion Sensor status via MQTT in Homebridge

-Use field_name to parse the field containing your sensor value
+Use field_name to parse the field containing your sensor value. if field_name is not added to config the plugging will try to parse the value.
+It assumes you ahve a single digit with the values below.

+The value of the field must be a 0 or a 1
+0 for false
+1 for true

 Installation
 --------------------